 Thirteen of these assignments are Blog posts.
 These are pieces of reflective writing that you will post to your website’s blog.
 Nine of these assignments are Gallery entries.
 These are pages that you will create on your website and link to on your website’s gallery.
 These gallery entries will have content related to your semester-long research project.
-The other two assignments involve other modifications to your website, and the last assignment is a peer critique of one of your classmates’ final papers.
+Two other assignments involve other modifications to your website, and the last assignment is a peer critique of one of your classmates’ final papers.
 Detailed descriptions of all of these assignments will be available via the course schedule.

 At the end of the semester, you will also write a Final paper.
 For this paper, you will craft an academic argument about your research project, in which you will analyze the content that you have added to your site for the gallery entry assignments.
 This final paper is worth fifteen points, and a detailed description of the paper is available here.

 This course works on a “flipped classroom” model, meaning that readings and video lectures will be provided outside of class and class time will be devoted to discussion, activities that reinforce the concepts in the lectures and readings, and free time to work on assignments.
-On the course schedule, most days have a link to a video lecture (which will be anywhere from 10 minutes to an hour in length), a reading (which may be required or optional), and an assignment.
-In the video lecture I will explain the new concepts that we are covering that day and demonstrate any tools that you will need to use to complete the assignment.
-New video lectures will be posted at least a week prior to the class day.
-You are expected to watch the video lecture, complete any required readings, and at least attempt the assignment prior to class.
+On the course schedule, most days have a link to a video demo (which will be anywhere from 10 minutes to an hour in length), a reading (which may be required or optional), and an assignment.
+In the video demo I will explain the new concepts that we are covering that day and demonstrate any tools that you will need to use to complete the assignment.
+You are expected to watch the video, complete any required readings, and at least attempt the assignment prior to class.
 Then, during our scheduled class time (Tuesday/Thursday 9:25am-10:40am), you can come to class with questions about what was covered in the readings and lectures, and you will have the opportunity to work on the assignment.
 The assignment should be posted to your website by midnight that night and will be graded the following morning.